 Nonopioid and opioid analgesics are the main drugs used to treat pain.
-Antidepressants, anticonvulsants, and other CNS-active drugs may also be used for chronic or neuropathic pain and are first-line therapy for some conditions.
-Neuraxial infusion, nerve stimulation, injection therapies, and neural blockade can help selected patients.
+Antidepressants, antiseizure drugs, and other central nervous system (CNS)–active drugs may also be used for chronic or neuropathic pain and are first-line therapy for some conditions.
+Neuraxial infusion, nerve stimulation, and neural blockade can help selected patients.

 Acetaminophen has no anti-inflammatory or antiplatelet effects and does not cause gastric irritation.

 Both COX inhibitors are effective analgesics.
-Aspirin is the least expensive but has prolonged antiplatelet effects.
-Coxibs have lowest risk of ulcer formation and GI upset.
+Coxibs have the lowest risk of ulcer formation and GI upset.
 However, when a coxib is used with low-dose aspirin, it may have no GI benefit over other NSAIDs.